-The Visitor's Center is a symbolic "welcome mat" for our guest and is a vital element in enhancing the first impression of the Island.
-A "one stop shopping experience" is necessary in the Visitor's Center and provides information on the City's attractions, lodging, transportation, restaurants, maps, etc. This central hub educates consumers on what the Island has to offer.
-Not only for information dissemination, the Visitor's Center must be attractive and visible, enticing people to stop by 24/7/365.
-A relaxing and comfortable atmosphere may include but are not limited to: coffee bar, clean restrooms, a and a small play area for children, all critical for individuals needing a respite from traveling.
-Adequate signage and easy ingress and regress as a picturesque focal point for people descending from the causeway.
+The Visitors Center is a symbolic "welcome mat" for our guest and is a vital element in enhancing the first impression of the Island.
+A "one stop information shopping experience" is necessary in the Visitors Center by providing information on the City's attractions, lodging, transportation, restaurants, maps, etc. This central hub educates consumers on what the Island has to offer.
+Not only for information dissemination, the Visitors Center must be attractive and visible, enticing people to stop by.
+A relaxing and comfortable atmosphere may include but is not limited to clean restrooms and a small play area for children, all critical for individuals needing a respite from traveling.
+Adequate signage and easy ingress and egress as a picturesque focal point for people descending from the causeway.
+The City is anticipating this center to be co-located within the Multi-Modal Transit Center (Park and Ride).

-- 7 E. Support an environment that is friendly to residents and businesses. - 7.5 (f) Establish a local volunteer program through which local business professionals and / or retired entrepreneurs can assist with the Island's marketing efforts. - 7.6 Establish the Island as a premier destination for entertainment, culture, and fine dining.
+7 E. Support an environment that is friendly to residents and businesses.

+- 7.5 (f) Establish a local volunteer program through which local business professionals and / or retired entrepreneurs can assist with the Island's marketing efforts. - 7.6 Establish the Island as a premier destination for entertainment, culture, and fine dining.
 To do so, the Island will need to offset and / or leverage our location disadvantage (so far away) by providing unique and high quality products and / or entertainment venues.

-FISCAL

 INCOME AND COST ANALYSIS

 FUNDING SOURCES

-Chamber of Commerce Participation \$ 500,000

-Debt Issuance \$ 500,000
+Debt Issuance \$ 1,00 0,000

-TOTAL FUNDS \$ 1,000,000 (5,000 sf @ \$200)
+TOTAL FUNDS \$ 1,00 0,000

+(5,000 sf @ \$200)

 ESTIMATED COSTS

-Construction \$1,000,000
+Construction \$1,000 0,000

-TOTAL COSTS \$ 1,000,000
+TOTAL COSTS \$ 1,00 0,000

 OPERATIONAL IMPACTS

 Personnel \$ 0

 Supplies & Materials \$ 0

 Repairs and Maintenance \$ 0

 Capital and Other \$ 0

-Prior Years FY 09/10 FY 10/11 FY 11/12 FY 12/13 FY 13/14 Future Years TOTAL
+Prior Years FY 12/13 FY 13/14 FY 14/15 FY 15/16 FY 16/17 Future Years TOTAL

 PHASE TOTAL TIME START COMPLETION

 Land Acquisition

 Design

+Bid

-Bid Construction
+Construction

+Director

-DAN QUANDT Executive Director City of South Padre Island Convention Centre 4601 Padre Blvd, South Padre Island, TX 78597 Voice: 956-761-3005 Fax: 956-761-3024 Email: dan@sopadre.com
+City of South Padre Island Convention Centre 4601 Padre Blvd, South Padre Island, TX 78597

+Email: